matheusfillipe/ircbot/README.md

-# Simple IRC Bot Framework
+# Simple IRC Bot Library

 ## What is this?

-This is a simple irc bot framework that uses trio for async callback processing and allows you to use persistent data based on user's nick and channels.
+This is a simple irc bot library that uses trio for async callback processing and allows you to use persistent data based on user's nick and channels.
 The callbacks for commands are defined by regular expressions.
 You might want to take a look on the examples folder.